maubanel/UE5-Blueprints/components/README.md

 ##### `Step 17.`\|`ITB`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Go back to the blueprint and now you should see the mesh with a proper material:
+Go back to the blueprint **BP_Dynamic_Component** and now you should see the mesh with a proper material:

 ![steel mesh](images/BPWithSteelMatRm6.jpg)